Josh-Liddell/jtrader/README.md

 # About
-JTrader is a command-line tool for simulating and monitoring triangular arbitrage opportunities in the crypto market.
+JTrader is a command-line tool for identifying arbitrage opportunities between crypto currencies.
-It lets you analyze token paths, snapshot exchange rates, and run background watchers to identify profitable cycles between crypto pairs.
+Use it to start a trading process to find and trade on these opportunities.

+All trades are hapening through USDC

 # Installation